stephenxxxx/sllog/user/blogs/about/index.md

 - 🎬 🎚 🎛 [NEXFLIX](https://nexflix.stephenlittleton.com/intro.html) - A Fun Movie Review Website Written in HTML5 and CSS3 with JEKYLL as a development scaffold.
 Utilizes DISQUS for leaving comments and chatting.

-- 🎧 🎚 🎛 [MUSICVIDZ](https://musicvidz.stephenlittleton.com/) - Simple and plain youtube music video site.
-Naturally AD-FREE and NO-COOKIE YouTube videos.
-No special coding is applied.
-Just used the code when you click the share button and you embed with privacy mode.
+- 🎧 🎚 🎛 [MUSICVIDZ](https://musicvidz.stephenlittleton.com/) - TAKEN DOWN FOR SAFETY CONCERNS

 - 🧪 [NEOCITIES](https://stephen730.neocities.org) - A Neocities page, throwback to the old windows style.
 Jekyll based backend uploaded using WEBDAV.